The first thing you are going to need to do is to make sure that your phone is unlocked and turned on.

 Navigate to Android Device Manager.
 Use Google credentials to log in, select your device, and click "Lock".
 Then, enter your temporary password and click "Lock".
 This will let you enter the same password on the phone to enter it.

 Navigate to Find My Mobile.
 Use Samsung credentials to log in, select your device, click "Protect my device", and click "Unlock my screen".
 Click "Unlock".
 Check your phone.

 Reset factory settings on your device.
 This will erase all of the data on the internal memory of your Samsung S5.
 Follow our article on how to do that from your switched off device.

 811 Articles Started

 Grimm is a featured author with VisiHow.
 Grimm has achieved the level of "Colonel" with 154,415 points.
-Grimm has started 811 articles and made 3,492 article edits.
-1,889,015 people have read Grimm's article contributions.
+Grimm has started 811 articles (including this one) and has also made 3,555 article edits.
+2,073,000 people have read Grimm's article contributions.

 Hi, my name is Grimm.

 Can I help you with your problem about "Change Galaxy S5 Lock Screen"?